Dominion 6.9 in Osaka-jo Hall (2019)

-Domination 6.9 in Osaka-jo Hall was a professional wrestling event promoted by New Japan Pro-Wrestling (NJPW).
+Dominion 6.9 in Osaka-jo Hall was a professional wrestling event promoted by New Japan Pro-Wrestling (NJPW).
 The event took place on June 9, 2019, in Osaka, Osaka, at the Osaka-jō Hall and was the eleventh event under the Dominion name and fifth in a row to take place at the Osaka-jō Hall.

 The main event saw Kazuchika Okada defeat Chris Jericho to retain the IWGP Heavyweight Championship.
 The event also saw Tetsuya Naito defeat Kota Ibushi to win the IWGP Intercontinental Championship in a rematch from G1 Supercard, the Best of the Super Jr. 26 winner Will Ospreay defeated Dragon Lee to win his third IWGP Junior Heavyweight Championship and Tomohiro Ishii won the NEVER Openweight Champion for a record breaking fifth-time from Taichi.

 Additionally, Kenta made his NJPW debut appearance at the event.

 Production

 Background

 Dominion 6.9 in Osaka-jo Hall was officially announced on January 4, 2019, during Wrestle Kingdom 13.
 The event is NJPW's biggest between January's Wrestle Kingdom 13 and July–August's G1 Climax tournament.